akhenakh/gozim/README.md

 TODO
 ====
-local cache not used anymore
-Agressive cache reponse into browser
 Use a Pool to buffer ?
 Mmap 1st 2GB on 32 bits
 Selective Gzip encode response based on content type